The Cambridge Primary Care Unit (PCU) works to reduce the burden of ill health:

 The PCU has rejoined the NIHR School for Primary Care Research, which is a partnership between eight leading academic centres for primary care research in England.

-The Primary Care Research Unit offers academic posts for GPs as well as opportunities for PhD students.
+Learn about academic posts for GPs as well as opportunities for PhD students at the Primary Care Unit.

 Primary Care Unit News